onlyquake/xonotic-wiki/Weapons.md

 --------
 ![](http://pics.nexuizninjaz.com/images/v1mtkb5tqkg78y5x5zak.png) ![](http://pics.nexuizninjaz.com/images/b9rz84cu63ph0vdr5x67.jpg)

 Fireball is a very explosive super weapon.
+It doesn't consume ammo.

 - Primary fire: Launch a large ball of fire that will fly in a straight line detonate in a huge explosion.
 The shot has a delay of ca. 1 second, however.
 - Secondary fire: Throw fire mines that hurt anyone nearby.
 You can throw them with a delay of ca. 3 seconds each.
-- Ammo: Fuel
+- Ammo: None
 - Impulse: 9/246

 Tools